Midnight, the Stars and You

 "Midnight, the Stars and You" is a British-American popular foxtrot song written by Harry M. Woods, Jimmy Campbell and Reg Connelly and published in 1934.

 The most famous recorded version was performed in 1934 by Ray Noble and his Orchestra with an uncredited Al Bowlly on vocals.
 A foxtrot-tempo ballad, the song is considered one of Bowlly's "outstanding" vocal efforts.

-Other recordings of this song are by Hal Kemp and his orchestra, and Roy Fox and his band, both recorded in 1934.
+Other recordings of this song contemporary to the Noble version are by Hal Kemp, Roy Fox, Harry Leader, Fred Hartley, and Maurice Elwin.